Pometry/Raphtory/README.md

 ## Quick Start

+Currently out of date as creating new WebUI

 ### Generating setup file
 ---
 Once Docker is installed and running you must first generate the Raphtory setup script by running [setupgen.py](setupgen.py).
 This requires python3 which if not present on your machine can be installed via: